One Stop Systems (NASDAQ:OSS) Releases Q2 2021 Earnings Guidance

-One Stop Systems (NASDAQ:OSS) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of – for the period.
+One Stop Systems (NASDAQ:OSS) updated its second quarter 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $14.40 million-$14.40 million, compared to the consensus revenue estimate of $13.63 million.

-One Stop Systems (NASDAQ:OSS) last announced its earnings results on Thursday, May 13th.
-The company reported $0.03 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.03) by $0.06.
-One Stop Systems had a return on equity of 3.02% and a net margin of 1.50%.
-Research analysts expect that One Stop Systems will post 0.03 earnings per share for the current fiscal year.
+Several equities analysts have commented on the stock.
+Roth Capital restated a buy rating on shares of One Stop Systems in a research note on Thursday, March 25th.
+Noble Financial raised shares of One Stop Systems from a market perform rating to an outperform rating and set a $7.00 target price for the company in a report on Friday, May 14th.
+Citigroup raised shares of One Stop Systems from a market perform rating to an outperform rating and set a $7.00 price target for the company in a report on Friday, May 14th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upgraded shares of One Stop Systems from a market perform rating to an outperform rating and set a $7.00 price target on the stock in a research report on Friday, May 14th.
+Finally, Zacks Investment Research raised shares of One Stop Systems from a sell rating to a hold rating in a research note on Friday, May 14th.
+One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+One Stop Systems has an average rating of Buy and an average target price of $6.79.

-In related news, VP James M. Reardon sold 100,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 31st.
-The stock was sold at an average price of $5.89, for a total transaction of $589,000.00.
-25.30% of the stock is owned by company insiders.
+In other One Stop Systems news, VP James M. Reardon sold 100,000 shares of One Stop Systems stock in a transaction dated Wednesday, March 31st.
+The stock was sold at an average price of $5.89, for a total value of $589,000.00.
+25.30% of the stock is currently owned by company insiders.

 About One Stop Systems